RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 Not supported by TextMate.

 ## disabled
-`"disabled:" true`
+`"disabled:" 1`
-Disables the current rule for easy testing.
+TextMate 2.0: Disables the current rule for easy testing.
 Not currently supported by VSCode.

 ## information_for_contributors